Remi-Gau/check_my_code/README.md

 ## check_my_code

-It is function that will give you the The McCabe complexity of all the `.m` files in a folder.
+It is function that will give you the The McCabe complexity of all the `.m` files in the current directory.
 It will also return the complexity of the sub-functions in each file.

 This function checks the proportion of lines with comments in each file (might overestimate it).